neomantra/luajit-jemalloc/README.md

 The **luajit-jemalloc** module does not 'load' the jemalloc shared library itself.
 This is generally done by the user through `LD_PRELOAD` on Linux or `DYLD_INSERT_LIBRARIES` on OSX; see the [jemalloc wiki](https://github.com/jemalloc/jemalloc/wiki/Getting-Started) for details.

-If you are not using a preload mechanism, then the shared library may be loaded programmatically using `ffi.load()`:
+If you are not using a preload mechanism, then the shared library may be loaded programmatically using the FFI:
 ```
 ffi.load('jemalloc')
 ```

-Finally, the module may then be loaded with `J = require 'jemalloc'` and the resulting `J` table will contain the API.
+The **luajit-jemalloc** module may then be loaded with `J = require 'jemalloc'` and the resulting `J` table will contain the API.
 The shared library must be loaded before or the `jemalloc` module require will fail.

 Here's how I run on **luajit-jemalloc** on various systems: